10up/distributor/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Distributor makes it easy to syndicate and reuse content across your websites — whether in a single multisite or across the web.
+Distributor makes it easy to distribute and reuse content across your websites — whether in a single multisite or across the web.

 == Description ==